 The world of enterprise applications has undergone a dramatic change.
 Drivers such as globalization, social computing, omnichannel access, round-the-clock computing and domain specific changes such as personalization and in-transaction analytics have pushed data and transaction processing requirements to levels that were once considered extreme but are now commonplace.
 Simultaneously, application architectures and development practices have evolved to keep pace with the highly dynamic business and social ecosystem in which these applications operate.
-This has given rise to significant computing trends such as cloud computing, micro-service architectures and FaaS each enabling increasingly agile and resilient application delivery.
+This has given rise to significant computing trends such as cloud computing and micro-service architectures each enabling increasingly agile and resilient application delivery.
 What is significant about these trends is that they, in combination with multi-core processing and faster and more reliable networks, have shifted applications from being monolithic in nature to being more network-centric, multi-agent and distributed.
 Enterprises that used to be driven by heavy-weight monolithic application architectures are now being driven by light-weight collaborative multi-agent architectures in which information is continuously shared and business functionality developed, deployed and managed in an agile, flexible and continuous manner.
 The X Platform is a next generation platform that combines multi-agency with in-memory computing to not only enable such application architectures but also take them to next level with regard to performance, agility, resilience and scalability.

 Why Enterprises Are Moving to Multi-Agency

 This paradigm of decomposing business function into multiple collaborating agents is rapidly becoming the de facto standard for enterprise software systems.
 And, for good reason.
 Such multi-agent systems have several significant benefits.

 - They take less time to develop and deliver due to functional decomposition, contract based collaboration and agent independence.

 - They exhibit higher system resilience due to fault isolation.